 Travelling to Costa Rica is your chance to experience some things you may never encounter again in your life.
 The local Ticos are proud of their country, may not be widely traveled, and are not always familiar with many Western customs.
 The differences in Costa Rica can lead an embarrassing scenario if you make a mistake.
 So here are some of the oddities you should aim to avoid.

 Always stock up on perishable items in advance of when you actually need them.
-Dairy products like milk and eggs are never sold refrigerated.
+Dairy products like milk and eggs are rarely sold refrigerated.
 They’re placed in a low-power fridge which keeps them cold.
 This doesn’t mean they’re refrigerated enough to eat.
 Buy them and take them to the nearest cool box so they can cool down before you tuck into them.

 Marriage in Costa Rica is different from other places in the world.
 If you see a couple living together you shouldn’t assume they’re living in sin due to a difference in their last names.
 A woman uses her full maiden name for life, even when she gets married.
 A man keeps his last name.
 Any children they have between them automatically take the father’s name.

 The older generations of Ticos were much shorter than the Ticos of today.
 Furniture is therefore built about six to eight inches lower than the furniture found in the US.
 Ease into a chair carefully or you might find yourself misjudging the distance and falling through it when travelling to Costa Rica!